-All of the Mortgagors of the 2021 Series F Securitization Mortgage Loans have also received other mortgage loans and have granted other mortgages on the 2021 Series F Developments.
-Each of the 2021 Series F Securitization Mortgage Loans is subject to an existing mortgage loan that is senior to such 2021 Series F Securitization Mortgage Loan.
-The Corporation is the lender of all of such mortgage loans that are senior to the 2021 Series F Securitization Mortgage Loans.
-All such senior mortgage loans are pledged to the General Resolution and are described in "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding under the Program as of January 31, 2021," Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding under the Program as of January 31, 2021," or "Appendix D-1-Table 8: Developments and Mortgage Loans Outstanding Under the Program-Developments and Mortgage Loans Financed Under the Program Subsequent to January 31, 2021," as applicable, in Part II of this Official Statement.
+All of the Mortgagors of the 2021 Series K Securitization Mortgage Loans have also received other mortgage loans and have granted other mortgages on the 2021 Series K Developments.
+Each of the 2021 Series K Securitization Mortgage Loans is subject to an existing mortgage loan that is senior to such 2021 Series K Securitization Mortgage Loan.
+The Corporation is the lender of all of such mortgage loans that are senior to the 2021 Series K Securitization Mortgage Loans.
+All such senior mortgage loans (except for the senior mortgage loan for the Far Rockaway Village Development) are pledged to the General Resolution and are described in "Appendix D-1-Table 1: Developments and Permanent Mortgage Loans Outstanding Under the Program as of October 31, 2021" or "Appendix D-1-Table 2: Developments and Construction Mortgage Loans Outstanding Under the Program as of October 31, 2021," as applicable, in Part II of this Official Statement.
+The senior mortgage loan for the Far Rockaway Village Development is currently pledged to secure obligations of the Corporation other than the Bonds.
+Upon completion of construction of the Far Rockaway Village Development, and in connection with the issuance of Bonds by the Corporation for the purpose of refunding such obligations, it is expected that such mortgage loan, in the anticipated principal amount of \$25,800,000, will be pledged to the General Resolution.
+The term to maturity for the senior mortgage loan for the Far Rockaway Village Development is anticipated to be thirtyfive (35) years after the closing of the applicable permanent mortgage loan.